Welcome to the wiki for the Collaboration in Networked Environments class!

 - Schneider , Florian and Geert Lovink.
 “Notes on the State of Networking.” nettime, 29 February 2004. <http://www.nettime.org/Lists-Archives/nettime-l-0402/msg00099.html>.

 - http://labs.digg.com/swarm/ - Digg’s Swarm tool.
 Visualization of popular news stories as “swarms.”
 “Diggers swarm around active stories and make them grow.
 Yellow stories have more diggs.”

 - http://www.visualcomplexity.com/vc/project.cfm?id=97 - Large-scale online social network visualization.

 - http://www.visualthesaurus.com/ - An interactive dictionary and thesaurus that uses network visualization to display word and semantic relationships.

 a.
 Create a flickr account if you don’t already have one.
 Upload at least 5 pictures (They don’t have to be of yourself – they can be anything.
 I’m more concerned with the process than with the content.).
-Post your flickr URL to the class wiki.
+Post your flickr URL to the Links page.
 Note: you can customize your Flickr URL.
 Add contacts (start with your fellow classmates).

 If you're new to flickr, check out our What is flickr? page.

 b.
 Add some photos from your flickr account to the Networked Collab flickr group.

 Join the Networked Collab group at http://www.flickr.com/groups/networkedcollab/